Light Up the Night (Boyzone song)

 Light Up the Night is a song by Irish boy band Boyzone from their fifth studio album, BZ20 (2013).
 The song was written by Josh Kear and Ed Hill, and was produced by Brian Rawling, Paul Meehan, and Matt Furmidge.
-It was released in February 2014 as the album's second and final singe.
+It was released in February 2014 as the album's second and final single.

 Promotion

 Boyzone performed the song on German TV channel Sat.1 on the 24 January 2014.

 Music video

 On 15 January 2014, the music video was uploaded to YouTube.
 The video features Boyzone singing around a bonfire.